-- First finish filling and then calibrating the detector. - Then take data looking for dark matter, however it isn't expected to be found (see figure 6). - Dope the detector with extra argon 39, a beta-decaying isotope found in argon taken from the atmosphere, to increase the background electronic recoils and determine if a larger liquid argon detector is a viable option in the search for dark matter.
+• Finish filling and then calibrate the detector.

+• Take data looking for dark matter, however it isn't expected to be found (see • Dope the detector with extra argon-39, a beta-decaying isotope found in argon taken from the atmosphere, to increase the background electronic recoils and determine if a larger liquid argon detector is a viable option in the search for dark matter.